-So before you head out, think through the following four questions to help decide whether—and how—to trade on your next vacation.
+So, before you head out, think through the following four questions to help decide whether—and how—to trade on your next vacation, whenever it may be.

 1. What kind of trader are you?

 First off, consider your time horizon.
-If you’re a short-term trader accustomed to buying and selling positions within a single day, you might want to leave the laptop at home.
+If you’re a short-term trader accustomed to buying and selling positions within a single day, you might want to just disconnect.
 After all, you’ll have time for little else if you’re constantly monitoring the market for profit opportunities.

 It’s a different story for swing and intermediate-term traders, who hold positions from a couple of days to several months, respectively.
-The question isn’t whether to pack a laptop but rather which order types you can use to protect your positions while you’re away.
+The question isn’t whether to obsessively monitor your positions but rather which order types you can use to protect your positions while you’re away.
 The key is to add some built-in protection, so be sure to place bracket orders—identifying your stop and profit prices—on every open position before you leave.
 This can help limit your losses if the market moves against you, or lock in your desired profit if things go as you hope.